Public health employee information for COVID-19

 Available FACS leave can be used for employees unable to return home due to COVID-19.
 Districts should be flexible with other leave requests (e.g. ADO, Annual and Long Service Leave and Leave without pay if FACS leave has been exhausted).
 Special paid leave is not granted for this purpose.

 From 12am on 16 March 2020, return to Australia from any overseas travel requires 14 days isolation.

-Staff who returned to Australia from overseas between 2 March 2020 and midnight 15 March 2020, should also not attend work until 14 days have elapsed since their return from overseas.
 In settings where the absence of the healthcare worker will have a significant impact on health services, a case-by-case risk assessment will be undertaken with input from the Public Health Unit.
 Work from home arrangements may be arranged where appropriate.

 Official Work Related Travel Arrangements for All Overseas and Domestic Travel (Including TESL)

 All official overseas travel is to be cancelled.
 Domestic travel remains restricted to essential travel only.